Yomeh/Data-Analysis-Cohort-3_Task1/README.md

 The second activity was to split the employees' full names into first and last name columns.
 To do this, I inserted an extra column to the right of the employee full name column then used the text-to-column function located in the data tab, specifying space as the delimiter between my data.
 Then in order to find duplicates, I applied the conditional formatting function on my data set, and the duplicate names with the same information were highlighted in green.
 ![Screenshot (3)](https://github.com/Yomeh/Data-Analysis-Cohort-3_Task1/assets/140501792/c8a92008-9c30-490b-90d3-861d20ba5da8)
 #
-For the last activity, to get the names of employees' that began with E, I applied the filter function to the names column to identify names beginning with E, I then highlighted the results manually using the text function.
+For the last activity, to get the names of employees' that began with **E**, I applied the filter function to the names column to identify names beginning with **E**, I then highlighted the results manually using the text function.
 After this, I applied the conditional formatting to the salary column so as to highlight the cells with the highest value in green colour and the lowest in red colour.
 ![Screenshot (4)](https://github.com/Yomeh/Data-Analysis-Cohort-3_Task1/assets/140501792/620fbc76-17a5-4f27-be66-9416d59cbcd3)

 # Conclusion